microsoft/genaiscript/docs/src/content/docs/blog/llm-agents.md

 ## title and description

 The `defAgent` function defines the behavior of our agent.
 It takes an agent identifier and a description.
-These two are quite important as it will help the "host" LLM to choose to use this agent.
+These two are quite important, as they will help the "host" LLM choose to use this agent.

 ```js wrap
 defAgent(